Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 A quick note on the difference between unit testing and integration testing.

-- **Unit Tests**: These focus on individual components or methods, ensuring they work in isolation from the rest of the program.
+- **Unit Tests**: These focus on individual components or methods, making sure they work in isolation from the rest of the program.
 They usually focus on testing single functions with mocked services.
-- **Integration Tests**: These tests verify that different parts of the application work together as expected.
+- **Integration Tests**: These tests verify that different parts of the application, "multiple units" if you will, work together as expected.
 They check the interaction between our components, such as databases, services, and HTTP requests.

 ## Integration Test

 No code is complete without some good unit or integration tests to quickly and repeatably ensure that your API works as expected and you’ve not introduced any bugs.

 Since we have two APIs that should functionally work the same, we can write a single set of integration tests to test both.
 We'll write these tests in a base test class, and implement specific test classes for each API.
 This structure allows us to avoid duplicating test logic.
-The base class will contain the core test logic, and each API will pass its own `HttpClient` to the base class for execution.
-By doing this, we ensure that both the Minimal and Controller-based APIs go through the same tests, confirming that they behave identically.
+The base class will contain the core test logic, and each API will pass its own `HttpClient` to the base class for testing.
+By doing this, we ensure that both the Minimal and Controller-based APIs go through the same tests, confirming that they work identically.

 We’ll use `WebApplicationFactory` from `Microsoft.AspNetCore.Mvc.Testing` to create a test server and generate `HttpClient` instances.
 The `WebApplicationFactory` class mimics how the application is run in production, setting up a real test host, middleware, and dependency injection.
 Each specific API test class (Minimal and Controller-based) will pass its own `WebApplicationFactory` into the base class, allowing the same set of tests to be run against different implementations.